Enroll devices in Intune by using a device enrollment manager account

 On the Add User blade, enter a user principal name for the DEM user, and select Add.
 The DEM user is added to the list of DEM users.

 Permissions for DEM

-Remove a device enrollment manager
+Remove device enrollment manager permissions

-When a device enrollment manager is removed:
+Removing a device enrollment manager doesn't affect enrolled devices.

 To remove a device enrollment manager

 - In Intune in the Azure portal, choose Device enrollment, and then choose Device enrollment managers.

 - On the Device enrollment managers blade, select the DEM user, and select Delete.